volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

 `prefix_rewrite` - (Optional) while requests to /register/public will be stripped to /public (`String`).

 `regex_rewrite` - (Optional) would transform "/service/foo/v1/api" into "/v1/api/instance/foo"..
-See [Route Destination Rewrite Regex Rewrite ](#route-destination-rewrite-regex-rewrite) below for details.(Deprecated)
+See [Route Destination Rewrite Regex Rewrite ](#route-destination-rewrite-regex-rewrite) below for details.

 `spdy_config` - (Optional) SPDY configuration for each route.
 See [Route Destination Spdy Config ](#route-destination-spdy-config) below for details.